 The government is determined to defeat extremism and terrorism in all its forms.

-One of our greatest current challenges is the global rise of Islamist extremism and the threat posed by Daesh (Isis).
+Terrorism is defined as action designed to influence the government or intimidate the public, done for the purpose of advancing a political, religious or ideological cause, which endangers or causes serious violence to people or property, or which seriously disrupts an electronic system.
+(Source: Terrorism Act, 2000) One of our greatest current challenges is the global rise of Islamist extremism and the threat posed by Daesh (also referred as Isis, Isil, Islamic State or IS).
 Daesh’s terrorist activity and its social-media output have led to an unprecedented number of attacks carried out in its name, exporting the threat to countries with little or no history of terrorism, and they have also encouraged young British people to travel to conflict zones.

 We also face a threat from extreme rightwing groups, who share an ideology based on intense hostility to minorities and a belief that violence between ethnic and religious groups is inevitable.
 Alongside antisemitism and racism, hostility to Islam has become a common element of these groups.